hoefler02/blog/README.md

-# CyberSecurity Blog
+# Blog

-This is the code for my new site.
-Enjoy!
+This is my blog.
+It has writeups.
+Enjoy.